 Adjust Value Formatting

-The Formats panel allows you to set how the table handles different entry forms, including how formulas handle rounded values.
+The Formats panel lets you set how the table handles different entry forms, including how formulas handle rounded values.

 To view value formatting options: